dataluscorp/browser/remote/marionette/doc/Intro.md

 Marionette is an automation driver for Mozilla's Gecko engine.
-It can remotely control either the UI or the internal JavaScript of a Gecko platform, such as Firefox.
+It can remotely control either the UI or the internal JavaScript of a Gecko platform, such as Datalus.
 It can control both the chrome (i.e. menus and functions) or the content (the webpage loaded inside the browsing context), giving a high level of control and ability to replicate user actions.
 In addition to performing actions on the